Target Field

 Is the light rail safe?

-The light rail system in Minneapolis is widely considered to be safe and reliable.
+The light rail system in Minneapolis is widely regarded as safe and reliable.
 That’s even more the case when riding the train to/from events at Target Field, where there’s a strong security presence and, as you would expect, hundreds of fans on the train at the same time.
-We at TSI believe this is a very safe, effective, and efficient way to get to and from the stadium, and we are very comfortable recommending it to you.
+TSI believes this is a very safe, effective, and efficient way to get to and from the stadium, and we are very comfortable recommending it to you.

 The trains are well-maintained, and security measures are in place to ensure the well-being of passengers.
-However, it’s always advisable to remain vigilant and take standard safety precautions while using public transit.
+However, it’s always advisable to remain vigilant and take standard safety precautions when using public transit.

 A note on paying your fare